jemadd04/udacity-cloud-devops-capstone/README.md

 ## Project Requirements

-* Create Github repository with project code - completed
+* Create Github repository with project code - Github repo is located in Github.txt file
 * Use image repository to store Docker images - Docker images stored on Docker Hub
 * Execute linting step in code pipeline - HTML lint at beginning of Jenkins pipeline
 * Build a Docker container in a pipeline - Dockerfile created for both deployments
 * The Docker container is deployed to a Kubernetes cluster - K8 cluster deployed with CloudFormation
 * Use Blue/Green Deployment or a Rolling Deployment successfully - Blue/Green deployment used for this project
+* Screenshots - all project screenshots are in the screenshots folder

 ## Installment Requirements